 If you have recently purchased a home that didn’t have an HVAC unit yet or had to replace an old one, you know just how much of an investment a new heating and air conditioning system is.
+Therefore, the number one thing you want to avoid is replacing your HVAC system.
 You most likely forked over around $4,000 or more – which certainly isn’t fun money to spend.
 We know you’d rather spend that on a week in the tropics, but having a reliable and working HVAC unit is crucial if you like to live comfortably.

 When you spend a large amount of money on something, you want that investment to last as long as possible.
 You probably spend amounts monthly or yearly on maintenance on your car in attempts to make the investment last, and you should definitely try to do the same for your HVAC system.

-The heating and air conditioning experts at AGL Air are giving a few of their favorite tips to avoid having to repair or replace your HVAC system:
+The heating and air conditioning experts at AGL Air are giving a few of their favorite tips to avoid replacing your HVAC system:

 Take Your HVAC’s Temperature